SonicStark/python-bugzilla-daemon/docs/bugzilla.rst

 | *command* is one of:
 | * login - log into the given bugzilla instance
 | * new - create a new bug
+| * get - get info and comments about bugs
 | * query - search for bugs matching given criteria
 | * modify - modify existing bugs
 | * attach - attach files to existing bugs, or get attachments